Devansh274/CRUD-App/README.md

-This is a basic CRUD Application developed using Reactjs and CSS, consisting of a dashboard where the user can add unique items to the cart, change its quantity, can reset the cart or delete the items
+This is a basic CRUD Application developed using Reactjs and CSS, consisting of a dashboard where the user can add unique items to the cart, change their quantity, reset the cart or delete items as per choice